 I have mentioned my friend who is a major influencer in my decision to do some writing.
 His name is Mark Tappmeyer.
 Our friendship dates back to the summer of 1982.
 He recently shared a poem he had penned.
 I really liked it and responded with a short paragraph.
 Mark emailed back with this response: “Richard, whether you know it or not, you’ve written a prose poem–a modern and popular category.
 Perhaps one for your blog.”
 MT

 Wow, without knowing what I was doing, I produced a prose poem.
 He suggested I share it.
 I requested permission to include his poem that stimulated my prose poem.
-He willing consented, even giving me permission to include his poem with citing his authorship.
+He willing consented, even giving me permission to include his poem without citing his authorship.
 Not a chance!

 His poem reminded me to the seductive power of temptation.
 Yes, the serpent is crafty, crafty beyond anything else.
 Best to stay out of his reach and run if/when he should make an appearance in our garden.